sr320/course-btea/Schedule.md

 #Schedule

+This is a multi-day course with hands-on bioinformatics analyses accompanied with discussions of fundamental physiological processes, specific case studies, and underlying laboratory techniques.
+The general objective of this course is to provide participants with core computing skills and experience with genomic datasets.

 ##Day 1
 - Set-up computing environments for bioinformatics analysis and learn basic unix commands.
 - Use version control for effective documentation of analyses, backup, and collaboration